Eiffel Tower Climbing Tour with Summit Access

 Get your steps in to the second floor before taking the elevator to the summit for epic Paris views

 After meeting your guide near the Eiffel Tower, you’ll pass through the security area to begin your climb.
-Your first stop is the summit of the Eiffel Tower, where you’ll have an unmatched view of the city from a staggering 906 feet (276 meters)!
+Your first stop is the 1st and 2nd levels of the Eiffel, which you'll reach by climbing the stairs.
+Afterwards, ascend to the summit of the Eiffel Tower, where you’ll have an unmatched view of the city from a staggering 906 feet (276 meters)!
 You’ll be given access to the summit elevator for this part of the tour.
 Along the way, your guide will inform and entertain with stories of the city’s history and the tower’s construction.

-Next, you’ll descend to the second floor where you can enjoy a unique perspective of the Paris skyline.
-Finally, your guide will then bring you to the first floor, where the crowds are usually smaller, and you can walk on the 188-foot-high glass floor, where you’re free to stay for as long as you please.
+Finally, your guide will bring you back to the first floor by elevator, where the crowds are usually smaller, and you can walk on the 188-foot-high glass floor, where you’re free to stay for as long as you please.

 Eiffel Tower Summit Climb Tour Description